street-lab-tech/Accessibility-Guidelines/Guidelines/Adaptability - Freedom of User Control/system-versatility-and-flexibility.md

 [← Back](../adaptability_freedom-of-user-control.md)

-# System Versatility and Flexibility
+# Sub-Guideline: System Versatility and Flexibility

 **Definition:** The system supports multiple interaction modalities and pathways to achieve the same goal (or complete tasks), allowing users to choose the mechanisms that best fit their abilities and context.